 The Richardson Maturity Model is a great model for explaining the basics of building an http Api.
-By the name of its layers it is unfortunately suggesting that reaching Level 1 is already REST.
+Unfortunately the indexing of its layers (0, 1, 2, 3) suggests that reaching Level 1 is already REST.
 That is a problem because it closes people to the decoupling and integration merits that actual REST has and leaves them with an API that can only be described as JORM (Json Object-Relational Mapping): Their API is not designed to solve a problem but to get data from A to B, so the problem can be solved at B.

 For Service B to solve the problem it needs to make decisions based on state.
 That means we have to transfer a lot of state and the resulting json needs a huge schema that needs to stay in sync.
 It also means that Service B has to interpret that data in the same way that Service A would, which means code duplication between different services and often different teams, which leads to coupled releases and coupled teams.
 This form of coupling is inherent with RPC (remote procedure call)-style Apis and it is something that REST was designed to solve.